deltaDAO/nautilus/README.md

 assetBuilder
   .setType('dataset') // 'dataset' or 'algorithm'
   .setName('My New Asset')
-  .setDescription('A publish asset building test on GEN-X') // supports markdown .setAuthor('testAuthor')
+  .setDescription('This is a publish asset building test using Nautilus') // supports markdown .setAuthor('testAuthor')
   .setLicense('MIT') // SPDX license identifier
 ```